vkamenar/javamon/README.md

 # javamon

 Javamon is a lightweight JVM monitoring agent.
 It can be used as a Java library or a wrapper (launcher).
-In the latter case there is no need to modify the target Java application source code.
+In the latter case there is no need to modify or recompile the target Java application source code.
 Javamon exposes an HTTP endpoint compatible with [Prometheus](https://github.com/prometheus), an open source monitoring system.
 The reference implementation has the following metrics: